KevinBian107/DSC180-Toolbox/container.md

 ***Notes copied from dsc [180A capstone website](https://dsc-capstone.org/2025-26/assignments/methodology/06/)***

+For more resources, refer to [this link from the DSC 180A capstone website](https://dsc-capstone.org/2025-26/assignments/methodology/06/#additional-docker-resources).

 ## Docker

 In the event that your project involves more than just Python packages, conda environments might not suffice.
 That’s where Docker comes in.
 Docker provides you with a sandbox, in which you can run applications and install packages without impacting other parts of your computer.
 Specifically: